-As you know, adjusting to university life is sometimes challenging for the students, but it can also be challenging for members of the university's faculty and staff.
-It's important to remain realistic about your expectations for your contact with students, to communicate openly, to be supportive and to find support for yourself.
+As you know, adjusting to university life is sometimes challenging for students, but it can also be challenging for the university's faculty and staff members.
+It's essential to remain realistic about your expectations for your contact with students, to communicate openly, to be supportive and to find support for yourself.

 Non-emergency Counseling Support

 The Office of Human Resources provides an Employee Assistance Program (EAP) which provides free, independent and confidential counseling services that are offered to all regular employees and/or their dependents.
-Those experiencing difficulties with stress, emotional problems, substance use and/or financial problems may find EAP services helpful.
+Those experiencing stress, emotional problems, substance use and/or financial problems may find EAP services helpful.

 Mental Health Emergencies

-If a faculty or staff member is experiencing a mental health emergency or is concerned about a friend or family member who is in emotional distress, contact the Stewart-Marchman Act Behavioral Healthcare Hotline at 800-539-4228.
+If a faculty or staff member is experiencing a mental health emergency or is concerned about a friend or family member in emotional distress, contact the Stewart-Marchman Act Behavioral Healthcare Hotline at 800-539-4228.
 The caller will speak with trained staff specializing in working with families, loved ones and professionals seeking assistance for a person in need.
 This service is available 24 hours a day, 7 days a week.

 Wellness Resources and Programs

-The Employee Assistance Program (EAP) offers online resources and tools, as well as monthly Webinars on various work-life issues, including stress management, team building and communication.
+The Employee Assistance Program (EAP) offers online resources and tools and monthly Webinars on various work-life issues, including stress management, team building and communication.
 This service is available for employees and household members.

-- To access the EAP's online resources, visit https://www.resourcesforliving.com (username: STET, password: STET).
+- To access the EAP's online resources, visit the Resources for Living Website (username: STET, password: STET).

 Health and Wellness Apps

 - A range of health and wellness apps are available here.